dart-lang/language/working/2364 - primary constructors/feature-specification.md

 }
 ```

+Note that the version with a primary constructor can initialize `w` in the
+declaration itself, whereas the two other versions need to use an element
+in the initializer list of the constructor to initialize `w`.
+This is
+necessary because there cannot be other non-redirecting generative
+constructors when there is a primary constructor, but in the two other
+versions we could add another non-redirecting generative constructor which
+would initialize `w` with some other value.

 Moreover, we may get rid of all those occurrences of `required` in the
 situation where it is a compile-time error to not have them, but that is a
 separate proposal, [here][inferred-required] or [here][simpler-parameters].